aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_connection_get_negotiated_psk_identity** gets the negotiated PSK identity from the connection object.
 If the negotiated PSK does not exist, the PSK identity will not be obtained and no error will be returned.
+Use **s2n_connection_get_negotiated_psk_identity_length** prior to this API call to determine if a negotiated PSK exists or not.

 ### Selecting a Pre-Shared Key

-The following APIs are use to create and free the offered PSK list:
+The following APIs are use to create and free the offered PSK list.

 ```c
 struct s2n_offered_psk* s2n_offered_psk_new();